cpathi/NYC-Open-Parking-And-Camera-Violation/README.md

 # NYC-open-parking-and-camera-violation

-A study to evaluate several factors that are associated with the violations that has happened and how it can be controlled.
+Fast-growing vehicles and limited parking lots have caused Open Parking and Camera Violation problems.
+Parking disorderly not only brings inconvenience to traffic flow but also has a negative impact on the image of the city.
+Our research is to evaluate several factors that are associated with the violations that happened.
+From our analysis, we would come up with improvements for pedestrians, vehicular safety through education and a timely decision of Parking, and traffic violations.
+Further, it would help the government to resolve violation issues in a systematic manner.